Peter Wallace (buccaneer): 20th century

+By the end of the century, then, the aforementioned characterisation by Gibbs still held: scholarly consensus was split, with historians divided on what was fact and what fiction as regarded Wallace.

 21st century

-Recent, 21st century literature has tended towards agnosticism regarding the identity and historicity of Wallace.
-However, some scholars have deemed this trend 'incorrect,' arguing that Wallace is demonstrably apocryphal.
-Most notably, historians Barbara and Victor Bulmer-Thomas argued in 2016 that the Baymen George Westby and Thomas Pickstock, and the Jamaican historian George Wilson Bridges, disseminated the account of Wallace's founding of Belize in the 1820s, despite lacking primary sources.
-They further note, "an extensive search for a buccaneer called 'Wallace,' 'Wallice' or 'Willis' in the 17th century reveals not surprisingly that there was no such person."
-This analysis was further supported by historian Matthew Restall who conducted his own research and concluded that "if Wallace had existed, there would at least be one mention of him in seventeenth or eighteenth-century sources.
-But there is not even a passing mention of a Wallace in any of the printed sources from the era."
+In contrast, scholarship this century has mostly tended towards agnosticism regarding the identity and historicity of Wallace.
+Some historians, though, have more recently deemed this trend "incorrect", arguing that Wallace is demonstrably apocryphal.
+The most notable exponents of this latter school are Barbara and Victor Bulmer-Thomas, who in a 2016 Tempus paper argued that in the 1820s, George Westby and Thomas Pickstock (influential Baymen), alongside George Wilson Bridges (Jamaican historian), disseminated the said Almanack accounts despite lacking any primary sources for them.
+They further noted, "an extensive search for a buccaneer called 'Wallace,' 'Wallice' or 'Willis' in the 17th century reveals not surprisingly that there was no such person".
+This analysis has seemingly gained support since then.
+For instance, in response to the Bulmer-Thomases, the historian Matthew Restall added, "if Wallace had existed, there would at least be one mention of him in seventeenth or eighteenth-century sources.
+But there is not even a passing mention of a Wallace in any of the printed sources from the era".